 - 1. Complete the required semester hours of academic course work. - 2.
 Complete all field education and/or thesis requirements. - 3.
 Complete the residency requirement for their specific degree. - 4.
 Achieve the minimum cumulative GPA for their degree program.
 No grade under a C- will be counted toward the degree. - 5.
-Complete all testing and evaluation (i.e., End of Studies). - Complete all courses with a grade of Incomplete.
+Complete all Vocational and Spiritual Formation for Leadership evaluations and receive approval by faculty vote. - 6.
+Complete all courses with a grade of Incomplete.
 No outstanding incomplete grades are permitted later than week seven of the term in which the student plans to graduate. - 7.
 The candidate may participate in May commencement if there is an agreement with the Field Education Office that field education requirements will be completed by the following August.
 The August date will appear on the student's diploma. - 8.
 Pay in full all accounts and fees for the Seminary.